phdcsseiden/phdcsseiden.github.io/_pages/about.md

 ## Education

-PhD Student, Pace University, New York, United States.
+Computer Science Ph.D.
+Student, Pace University, New York, United States.

 He holds a bachelor's degree in Information Technology and a Master of Science in Engineering.
 He is a graduate of Babson College, Wellesley, Mass and Pace University, Manhattan-NYC, United States.
 He has been part of different research studies at the Legatum Center & MIT Behavioral Research Lab (BRL) at Massachusetts Institute of Technology, Cambridge, Mass, United States.